syswonder/hvisor-book-en/src/chap04/subchap02/RISC-AIA.md

     APLIC.get().expect("Uninitialized hypervisor aplic!")
 }
 ```
-Since there is only one global APLIC, locking is used to avoid read-write conflicts, and the host_aplic() method is used for access.
+There is only one global APLIC, so locking is used to avoid read-write conflicts, and the host_aplic() method is used for access.

-When the virtual machine starts, the address space accessing APLIC is initialized, which is unmapped.
-Therefore, a page fault is triggered, falling into hvisor for handling:
+When the virtual machine starts, the address space of APLIC is initialized, which is unmapped.
+This triggers a page fault, trapping into hvisor for handling.
 ```rs
 pub fn guest_page_fault_handler(current_cpu: &mut ArchCpu) {
     ...